 Students are encouraged to participate in Department of Nursing activities through department council membership and through active participation in the Students Nurses Association (SNA).
-The Department of Nursing invites one pre-licensure BSN student, One ABSN student, one RN to BSN online student, and one online MSN student to attend Nursing Department meetings as Student Representatives.
+The Department of Nursing invites two pre-licensure BSN students, one RN to BSN online student, and one online MSN student to attend Nursing Department meetings as Student Representatives.
 If students are interested in being representatives, they should contact their Program Coordinator.